 The now defunct DiC Entertainment licensed Saint Seiya back in 2003 and, as reported by ICv2, the company only adapted 40 episodes into Knights of the Zodiac.
 ADV, in a deal with DiC, was able to sub-license the series & give it an uncut & dual-audio release, complete with a 100% accurate dub, as long as they also released KotZ on DVD alongside Seiya.
-From what I can tell, low ratings resulted in only 32 episodes of KotZ being aired, and that was all that was released on DVD, while ADV released the first 60 episodes uncut on DVD.
-Unfortunately, it was at this point that ADV realized that DiC had only licensed the first 60 episodes of Saint Seiya, leaving them unable to release anymore of the show.
-The company continually stated that they wanted to continue releasing the show, even being so specific that they would have been fine with only episodes 61-73 so that they could finish the "Sanctuary" story arc, but it never happened & in 2008 DiC was bought up by Cookie Jar Entertainment; the next year DiC's original license expired & Cookie Jar let the series go back to Toei.
+From what I can tell, low ratings resulted in only 32 episodes of KotZ being aired, which ADV only released 28 of on DVD, while ADV released the first 60 episodes uncut on DVD.
+Unfortunately, it was at this point that ADV realized that DiC had only licensed those first 60 episodes of Saint Seiya, leaving them unable to release anymore of the show.
+The company continually stated at cons that they wanted to continue releasing the show, even being so specific that they would have been fine with only Episodes 61-73, so that they could finish the Sanctuary Chapter, but it never happened, & in 2008 DiC was bought up by Cookie Jar Entertainment; the next year DiC's original license expired & Cookie Jar let the series go back to Toei.
 This whole ordeal between ADV & Toei was the first example of what I have called the "Kurumada Curse".

 Some people thought that DiC might have dubbed more episodes, but, like I indicated above, DiC only dubbed 40 episodes & ADV was only able to do up to 60...
 So where the hell is this supposed dub of those last 13 episodes coming from?
 I highly doubt that NVG is spending the money to dub those episodes (not when they won't even spend a little extra to make this a dual-audio release...), so how can this be 73 episodes of English-dubbed action?
 Personally, I have two possibilities in mind: